-The application for the Class of 2021 is now closed.
-Check back in the fall for the application for the Class of 2022.
+The application for the Class of 2022 is now closed.
+Please check back in late 2022 for the Class of 2023 application.

 Completed applications include the following:

 - Personal Statement

 - High School transcript (must include Fall semester)

 Letters of recommendation must be submitted directly by individual completing the recommendation via email to firstname.lastname@example.org

 Please include the name of the student applicant in the subject line.

 The Nashville Area Panhellenic Alumnae Association is proud to offer college scholarships for local high school women, planning to continue their education.

 Scholarships are offered in conjunction with the practices and principals of the